IronLanguages/ironpython3/.github/ISSUE_TEMPLATE.md

 ### Versions

-You can get this information from executing `ipy -V`.
+You can get this information from executing `ipy -VV`.